A popular online multiplayer word game (the French version of Scattergories)

 over 3 years, driven almost entirely by SEO and word-of-mouth.

-Listenbourg started as a viral French internet phenomenon in November 2022 —
+Listenbourg started as a viral French internet phenomenon in November

-collaborative cultural project.
+into a collaborative cultural project.
 A community of contributors built an entire

 ecosystem around it: an interactive map, an identity card generator, a